 Radio Go-Box Contest

-The Alford Memorial Radio Club (AMRC) is proud to sponsor our first Stone Mountain HAMFEST Radio Go-Box Competition .
+The Alford Memorial Radio Club (AMRC) is proud to sponsor our Stone Mountain HAMFEST Radio Go-Box Competition .
 The concept is to have radio amateurs “show off” their portable base station, or Radio Go-Box.
 The demonstration will give radio operators ideas to develop, build, and enhance their own Radio Go-Box.

 A Radio Go-Box is a portable base station consisting of, at a minimum, a transceiver, antenna, and power source.
 For the purposes of this contest, the power source does not have to be in the same container with the transceiver.